 Baylor University does not tolerate sex discrimination, which includes, but is not limited to sexual violence, sexual harassment, sexual assault, stalking, dating/domestic violence, retaliation, and other related forms of sex discrimination.
 These behaviors are harmful to the well-being of our community and its members, the learning and working environment, and collegial relationships among our students, faculty, and staff.
-For more information, please refer to the Title IX policy here.
+For more information, please refer to the Title IX policy https://titleix.web.baylor.edu/.

-Family Educational Right and Privacy Act of 1974 (FERPA)
+Family Educational Right and Privacy Act of 1974 (FERPA):